dbturner/raisethebar/chapters/chapter1.md

 </opt>

 <opt text="the number in each group is not clear from this graph" correct="true">
-Good job!
 There is no way to tell from the graph given here what the sample size is for each group.
 </opt>

 </choice>